dylan-lang/opendylan/documentation/building-with-duim/source/tour.rst

    A push box

-.. note:: You should be aware of the distinction between the use of the term “box” in DUIM, and the use of the term “box” in some other development documentation (such as Microsoft’s interface guidelines).
+.. note:: You should be aware of the distinction between the use of the term "box" in DUIM, and the use of the term "box" in some other development documentation (such as Microsoft’s interface guidelines).
    *In the context of DUIM, a box always refers to a group containing several gadgets* (usually buttons).
 In other documentation, a box may